Right-wing paramilitarism in Colombia: Movimiento de Restauración Nacional (MORENA)

-The Castaño family and the ACCU
+Castaño family and ACCU

 In the late 1970s, the FARC-EP began gathering intelligence on Don Jesús Castaño.
 A wealthy rancher in Segovia, Antioquia, far-right conservative, and influential local politician, Don Jesús was considered an ideal target for kidnapping.
 The Don was kidnapped in 1981, and ultimately died while in captivity.

 Don Jesús had several sons.
 The oldest of these, Fidel, had accumulated a fortune illegally smuggling emeralds, robbing, and trafficking cocaine and marijuana.
 By the 1980s, Fidel had become one of the most powerful mafia capos in the world, and had purchased large tracts of lands in northern Colombia.
 By 1988, he and his younger brother Carlos purchased over 1.2 million hectares of land in Antioquia, Córdoba, and Chocó.

 As a teenager, Carlos Castaño had worked as an informant for the Colombian army's Bomboná battalion, which had strong links to MAS death squads.
 He later worked as an assassin for the MAS, and was supplied with weapons by army officers.
 In 1983, Carlos went to Tel Aviv, Israel where he spent a year taking courses in paramilitary and counterinsurgency tactics.